ucb-sts/sts/walkthrough.md

 description: Walk through example usage of STS.
 ---

-Yo.

 ## Phase I: Bug Finding

-First, we usually start by fuzzing to try to find bugs.
+we usually start by fuzzing to try to find bugs.

 ### Fuzzing Mode